cloud-ark/caastle/docs/environment.rst

 CloudARK environment definition format is built to serve multi-cloud / cross-cloud scenarios so that developers can choose managed cloud services and COE cluster from any hosting provider of their choice.
 The framework is extensible to accommodate even third-party managed cloud services.

-An environment is created using *cld environment create env-name env.yaml* command.
+An environment is created using 'cld environment create env-name env.yaml' command.

 **Currently supported Google Cloud resource types**